Mod-phi convergence I: Normality zones and precise deviations: Introduction

-The goal of this paper is to prove that the framework of mod-$\phi$ convergence as described in Definition~\ref{def:modphi} is suitable to obtain {\em precise} (\emph{i.e.}, estimates of the probabilities without the log) large and moderate deviation results for the sequence $(X_n)_{n \in \N}$.
-Namely, our results are the following.

-\begin{itemize} \item We give equivalents for the quantity $\proba[X_n \ge t_n x]$, where $x$ is a fixed positive real number (see Theorem~\ref{thm:mainlattice} for a lattice distribution $\phi$ and Theorem~\ref{thm:mainnonlattice} for a non-lattice distribution).
-This can be viewed as an analog (or an extension, see Remark~\ref{rem:bahadur}) of Bahadur-Rao theorem \cite{BR60}. \item We also consider probabilities of the kind $\proba[X_n \in t_n B]$ where $B$ is a Borelian set, and we give upper and lower bounds on this probability which coincide at first order for {\em nice} Borelian $B$, see Theorem~\ref{thm:hyperellis}.
-This result is an analog of Ellis-G\"artner theorem \cite[Theorem 2.3.6]{DZ98} (see also the original papers \cite{Gar77,Ellis84}): we have stronger hypotheses than in Ellis-Gärtner theorem, but also a more precise conclusion (the bound involves the probability itself, not its logarithm). \item Besides, we give an equivalent for the probability $\proba[X_n -\esper[X_n] \ge s_n t_n]$, where $s_n=o(1)$, covering all intermediate scales between central limit theorem and deviations of order $t_n$ (Theorem~\ref{thm:cltlattice} in the lattice case, and Theorem~\ref{thm:cltnonlattice} in the non-lattice case). \end{itemize}
+The goal of this paper is to prove that the framework of mod-$\phi$ convergence as described in Definition~\ref{def:modphi} is suitable to obtain {\em precise} large and moderate deviation results for the sequence $(X_n)_{n \in \N}$ (throughout the paper, we call {\em precise deviation result} an equivalent of the deviation probability itself and not on its logarithm).
+Namely, our results are the following. \begin{itemize} \item We give equivalents for the quantity $\proba[X_n \ge t_n x]$, where $x$ is a fixed positive real number (see Theorem~\ref{thm:mainlattice} for a lattice distribution $\phi$ and Theorem~\ref{thm:mainnonlattice} for a non-lattice distribution).
+This can be viewed as an analog (or an extension, see Section \ref{subsect:OnInfDiv}) of Bahadur-Rao theorem \cite{BR60}. \item We also consider probabilities of the kind $\proba[X_n \in t_n B]$ where $B$ is a Borelian set, and we give upper and lower bounds on this probability which coincide at first order for a {\em nice} Borelian set $B$, see Theorem~\ref{thm:hyperellis}.
+This result is an analog of Ellis-G\"artner theorem \cite[Theorem 2.3.6]{DZ98} (see also the original papers \cite{Gar77,Ellis84}): we have stronger hypotheses than in Ellis-Gärtner theorem, but also a more precise conclusion (the bounds involve the probability itself, not its logarithm). \item Besides, we give an equivalent for the probability $\proba[X_n -\esper[X_n] \ge s_n t_n]$, where $s_n=o(1)$, covering all intermediate scales between central limit theorem and deviations of order $t_n$ (Theorem~\ref{thm:cltlattice} in the lattice case, and Theorem~\ref{thm:cltnonlattice} in the non-lattice case). \end{itemize} We also address the question of {\em normality zone}, {\it i.e.} the scale up to which the Gaussian approximation (coming from the central limit theorem) for the tail of the distribution of $X_n$ is valid.
+In particular, our methods provide us with a systematic way to detect it and also explains how this approximation breaks at the edge of this zone; see Section \ref{sec:cumulantechnic}.
+The problem of detecting the normality zone for sums of i.i.d. random variables has received some attention in the literature on limit theorems (origninally in \cite{Cramer38}, see also \cite{IL71}).
+Our framework enables an extension of such results, going beyond the setting of independent random variables: \begin{itemize} \item we cover more situations, {\em e.g.}~sums of dependent random variables with a sparse dependency graph, or integer valued random variables, such as random additive functions, satisfying mod-Poisson convergence; \item we describe the correction to the normal approximation needed at the edge of the normality zone. \end{itemize}